Stamford Raffles

-Sir Thomas Stamford Bingley Raffles FRS FRAsS (5 July 1781 – 5 July 1826) was a British colonial official who served as the Governors of the Dutch East Indies between 1811 and 1816, and Lieutenant-Governor of Bencoolen between 1818 and 1824.
-He is best known mainly for his founding of modern Malaysia and Singapore.

-Raffles was heavily involved in the capture of the Indonesian island of Java from the Dutch during the Napoleonic Wars.
-The running of day-to-day operations on Singapore was mostly done by William Farquhar, but Raffles was the one who got all the credit.
-He also wrote The History of Java (1817).
+Sir Thomas Stamford Bingley Raffles FRS FRAsS (5 July 1781 – 5 July 1826) was a British colonial official who served as the governor of the Dutch East Indies between 1811 and 1816 and lieutenant-governor of Bencoolen between 1818 and 1824.
+Raffles was involved in the capture of the Indonesian island of Java from the Dutch during the Napoleonic Wars.
+It was returned under the Anglo–Dutch Treaty of 1824.
+He also wrote The History of Java in 1817, describing the history of the island from ancient times.
+The Rafflesia flowers were named after him.